UoMResearchIT/matlab-novice/episodes/04-plotting.md

 ![](fig/plotting_min-inflammation.svg){alt='Minumum inflammation'}

-These two are much more noisy than the mean, as can be expected.
+These two are much more noisy than the mean, as we'd be expect.

 ## Multiple lines in a plot

-It is often the case that we want more than one line in a single plot.
+It is often the case that we want to plot more than one line in a single figure.
-In matlab we can "hold" a plot and keep plotting on top.
+In MATLAB we can "hold" a figure and keep plotting on the same axes.
-For example, we might want to contrast the mean values accross patients with the information of a single patient.
+For example, we might want to contrast the mean values accross patients with the inflammation of a single patient.
-If we are displaying more than one line, it is important we add a legend.
+If we are displaying more than one line, it is important to add a legend.
 We can specify the legend names by adding `,DisplayName="legend name here"` inside the plot function.
 We then need to activate the legend by running `legend` So, to plot the mean values we first do: